Jemacu/Extract_KML_Folders/README.md

 5. Create a GUI (Tkl?) and deployable package

-6. Include styles in output file
+6. Include styles in output file.
+Currently the 'StyleMap' section of the original .kml file is dropped so symbology reverts to the defaults (e.g. yellow pushpin).